-When thinking about college students, most picture recent high-school graduates.
-The truth is, more than 47 percent of those attending a higher education institution are older than 25.
-That includes those pursuing undergraduate degrees as well as those enrolled in graduate or doctoral programs.
-This ever-growing group of students are often labeled as “non-traditional.”
-There are many things to consider when deciding if you are a “traditional” or “non-traditional” student.
+Most people think of college students as recent high school graduates.
+The truth is, more than 47% of those who attend an institution of higher learning are over the age of 25.
+This includes those pursuing certificates or undergraduate degrees as well as those enrolled in graduate or doctoral programs.
+This ever-growing group of students is often labeled as “nontraditional.”

 - Working full time (35 hours or more per week)